raghebbenhamouda/AWS-Certified-Developer---Associate/README.md

 ## CodePipeline

 - Visual continuous delivery workflow that orchestrates various steps of pipelines
-- Orchestrates source code from CodeCommit/GitHub/S3
+- Orchestrates **source** code from CodeCommit/GitHub/S3
-- Builds and tests using CodeBuild/Jenkins/other third party
+- **Builds** and **tests** using CodeBuild/Jenkins/other third party
-- Deploys using CodeDeploy/Beanstalk/CloudFormation/ECS/other AWS services
+- **Deploys** using CodeDeploy/Beanstalk/CloudFormation/ECS/other AWS services
 - Works on stages, each made of parallel or sequential actions and can request manual approval
-- Each stage generates artifacts, that are stored on S3 and passed to subsequent stages
+- **Each stage generates artifacts, that are stored on S3 and passed to subsequent stages**
 - Stage changes trigger CloudWatch Events that can create SNS notifications (failed/successful pipelines, cancelled processes, etc)
 - When a pipeline fails it stops and you can get additional info in the console
 - If a pipeline can't perform an action, it is likely due to IAM Policy issues
+- Require an IAM role attached to it
+- AWS CloudTrail can be used to audit AWS API calls

 ## CodeBuild